emnbdx/spreadly/README.md

 ### 5. Development Mode

-If you don't configure Mailjet, the app runs in **development mode**:
+If you don't configure Brevo, the app runs in **development mode**:
 - ✅ Login codes are logged to error log
 - ✅ Login codes are displayed on screen
 - ✅ No emails are actually sent